ncdorn/svZeroDTrees/README.md

 [] robustify tree and data visualization methods

-## Overview of modules
-   ### Modules
+## Modules
 `interface.py`: highest level commands for building trees and computing adaptation

 `preop.py`: build trees

 `operation.py`: perform repairs in zerod

 `adaptation.py`: compute adaptation of trees

-   ### Classes
+## Classes
 `ConfigHandler`: data handler for the 0D solver json config, with additional classes for each 0d element type

 `ResultHandler`: data handler for the simulation result data

 `StructuredTreeBC`: class for handling structured trees

 `TreeVessel`: class for handling vessels of the structured tree

 ## json config